-Each of our departments are continuing to support students through the transition to remote classes during Spring 2020 and for Summer Orientation.
+Each of our departments are continuing to support students either in person or remotely.
 Click on the title of each department to be directed to their webpage.

 The food pantry is open to students and their immediate families as well as staff and faculty.
 Black Bears To Go is an online ordering system for the BBE that allows drive thru pickup.
 This will be extremely helpful while we are trying to practice social distancing.
 We will be wearing gloves while preparing orders and delivering orders (and changing them between).

 Follow us on Facebook for updates!

 Campus Recreation is offering daily workout suggestions, e-sports intramural leagues, group exercise classes, kidfit tips, daily Senior Fitness workouts, fitness tips and suggestions and more.
 We are also hosting a weekly fitness challenge and will be hosting an intramural Virtual Trick Shot contest and more.

 Check out our Facebook page for more details!

 The Career Center staff is available for all usual services online, although our office will remain closed until further notice.
 Our staff is working remotely from home while we continue to provide career services through email, phone and video.
 Details about scheduling an appointment and about employment opportunities may be found on our website.